College & Career

 Applying to college is as easy as 1, 2, 3!

-- Submit your application: This can include answering some short questions, writing personal essays, and asking for letters for recommendations from your teachers.
+- Submit your application: This can include answering some short questions, writing personal essays, and asking for letters of recommendations from your teachers.
 Many schools (including Hope, Michigan State, and U of M) use the Common Application.
 However, some colleges (including GVSU, Ferris, and most community colleges) have you apply from their website.
 Either way make sure to keep track of deadlines and start your applications early!

 - Request your transcript: Students can request a transcript through their Parchment account.
 Transcripts will be sent for free until a student graduates.
 Colleges will also require a final transcript after graduation, so make sure to place order before then.
-For more information, visit our Transcripts page.

 - Send your SAT scores (optional): Students can order their scores be sent through their College Board account.
 Most schools for 2020-21 do not require scores for admissions, yet they may still request them for scholarship consideration.